 Sublingual Tinctures, concentrates, soft gels, gems

 Oral products such as our soft gels, tinctures, and gems have a systemic effect, meaning they work on your whole body.
-Many customers start with 25mg soft gel capsule and slowly increase in 25mg increments until finding their ideal dosage.
+Many customers start with 25 mg soft gel capsules and slowly increase in 25 mg increments until finding their ideal dosage.
 Capsules are ideal for keeping track of your daily dosage.
-Also, you can just add the CBD capsules to your nootropic stack.
+Also, you can just add the CBD capsules to your custom nootropic stack.

 Tinctures are the most common form of CBD on the market.
-And likely the most pure form of CBD.
-Dosages range from 100 – 1000 mg.
-By sublingual tinctures method, you consume CBD oil by placing it under your tongue and holding it there for up to a minute prior to ingesting.
+And likely the purest form of CBD.
+Dosages range from 100 to 1000 mg.
+By the sublingual tinctures method, you consume CBD oil by placing it under your tongue and holding it there for up to a minute before ingesting it.
 This approach has been proven to be very discreet and efficient in calming some chronic pain quickly.
 It is a convenient method that requires no extra accessories and has long-lasting effects.
-If you want to avoid oil tinctures that contain alcohol, look for the ones that are made of vegetable glycerin.
+If you want to avoid oil tinctures that contain alcohol, look for ones that are made of vegetable glycerin.

-CBD concentrate is a high potency extract of the hemp plant that contains an incredibly high percentage of CBD.
-Concentrates are similar to herbal extracts in that they can contain up to 10-times the concentration of CBD compared to a tincture.
-Similar to tinctures, concentrates of CBD work well sublingually or can be used to make edibles containing high doses of cannabidiol.
+CBD concentrate is a high-potency extract of the hemp plant that contains an incredibly high percentage of CBD.
+Concentrates are similar to herbal extracts in that they can contain up to 10 times the concentration of CBD compared to a tincture.
+Similar to tinctures, concentrates of CBD work well sublingual or can be used to make edibles containing high doses of cannabidiol.

-Some people even use CBD oil in cooking or add a few drops to their favorite smoothie, drink and/or food recipe.
-Some pre-made products bring CBD into a chewable gummy, bears or lollipops, so you don’t even have to add them to your meal.
-You can also make CBD edible products yourself without buying them pre-made.
+Some people even use CBD oil in cooking or add a few drops to their favorite smoothie, drink, and/or food recipe.
+Some pre-made products bring CBD into chewable gummy, bears, or lollipops, so you don’t even have to add them to your meal.
+You can also make your own CBD edibles if you don’t want to buy them in the pre-made stack solutions.
 Be careful, however, how much oil you use.

-If you decide to try vaping CBD, experts advise to ensure you avoid vape juice or vape pens using propylene glycol as a carrier.
-It’s because of toxins that produces when propylene glycol is heated.
+If you decide to try vaping CBD, experts advise ensuring you avoid vape juice or vape pens using propylene glycol as a carrier.
+It’s because of toxins that produce when propylene glycol is heated.